The Regulatory Reform (Fire Safety) Order 2005 is the law that covers general fire safety in England and Wales.

 Apartments, bakeries, bed and breakfast, beauty salons, cafes, bookshops, childminders, clinics, clubs, community halls, construction sites, day nurseries, department stores, dental practices, fast-food restaurants, florist's, hairdressers, holiday homes, holiday lets, hospices, hospitals, leasehold properties, pubs, village halls, nuclear premises, ships, open air events, offices, workshops and the workplace.

-We have build a reputation for ourselves through both our customer service and the standards of our fire risk assessment in London.
-Our fire risk assessors are knowledgeable and committed to fully following any and all fire safety law standards.
+We have built a reputation for ourselves through both our customer service and the standards of our fire risk assessment in London.
+The fire risk assessors are experts in their field and hold a vast range of different accreditations, certifications and qualifications.

 Request a free quote with your requirements today.
 We look forward to hearing from you.